amanocha/Graphfire/README.md

 Graphfire is domain-specificy memory hierarchy approach for graph applications.
 We modified the [MosaicSim](https://github.com/PrincetonUniversity/MosaicSim) simulator and have provided our implementation here.
+To run Graphfire, utilize the `graphfire_inorder.txt` and `graphfire_sim.txt` configuration files.

-For details on Graphfire, please refer to the [paper](https://www.cs.princeton.edu/~amanocha/files/GF2022.pdf).
+For further details on Graphfire, please refer to the [paper](https://www.cs.princeton.edu/~amanocha/files/GF2022.pdf).

 Below are instructions on using MosaicSim: